patrickschu/chapter2/README.md

-# Clustertools and E-grammar features
+# Gender differences in writing: Clustertools and E-grammar features

-These tools were used for a computational text analysis, analyzing gender differences in writing: who uses emoticons, abbreviations, clippings, the most?
+These tools were used for a computational text analysis, analyzing gender differences in writing: who uses emoticons, abbreviations, clippings, etc., the most?
 Covers feature extraction, text clustering by features, and plotting of results.

 This repository contains